+Is your job making you ill – that’s the question I’m asking in this post.
 Work can be tough for just about everyone.
 There’s nothing particularly surprising about that.
-If it were easy and fun all of the time it wouldn’t be called work, would it?
-It’s completely natural to find yourself unwilling to even get out of bed from time to time.
-Of course, when that starts to be more of the rule than the exception, then there’s a chance that you may have more of a problem than the standard job frustrations.
+It’s completely natural to find yourself unwilling to even get out of bed from time to time but when this starts to be the rule than the exception, then there’s a chance that you may have more of a problem than the standard job frustrations.

 The hours are too long